How to Get Rid of Scale Insects on Houseplants

 Maintaining the right indoor environment can play a pivotal role in preventing an outbreak.
 High humidity levels, lack of natural predators, and overcrowding of plants can create a perfect breeding ground for these pests.

-Why Are Scale Insects Attracted To Your Houseplants
+Why Are Scale Insects Attracted to Your Houseplants

 Nutrient-rich plants are like a buffet for scale insects.
 Over-fertilization, especially with nitrogen-rich fertilizers, can make your plants more attractive to these pests.
 Conversely, plants with a balanced diet are less likely to suffer from severe infestations.